Sanie language: Dialects

 Bradley (2005) notes that the Sanie varieties spoken in the plains of Xishan District in Heilingpu, Zhaozong, and Biji Townships are particularly conservative.
 The East and Southeast dialects are particularly conservative in that they preserve Proto-Loloish labiovelars; the speakers call themselves the sɑ˨˩ŋʷi˨˩.

-Northwest of Kunming, Sanie is locally known as Minglang 明廊, and is spoken in Wuding County (Lower Lemei Village 下乐美 of Chadian Township 插甸乡, and Tianxin Village 田心 of Gaoqiao Township 高桥镇) and Maoshan Township 茂山乡, Luquan County; it is probably also spoken in Fumin County.
+Northwest of Kunming, Sanie is locally known as Minglang 明廊, and it is sometimes classified as a Sani dialect.
+It is spoken in Wuding County (Lower Lemei Village 下乐美 of Chadian Township 插甸乡, and Tianxin Village 田心 of Gaoqiao Township 高桥镇) and Maoshan Township 茂山乡, Luquan County; it is probably also spoken in Fumin County.
 Gao (2017) reports high intermarriage rates between the Minglang and other neighboring ethnic groups.

 Distribution

 Sanie is spoken in 76 villages, 3 of which are mixed with Nasu (Bradley 2005).
 58 of these villages are in Xishan District, 13 in southwestern Fumin County, and 5 in northwestern Anning County.